Best Beaches on Naxos: Every Beach Worth Visiting (2026)

 Beach days here are generally unhurried and a little rugged, much like the rest of Naxos itself.

-It’s this variety that also makes Naxos one of the most compelling beach destinations in the Cyclades, with a beach to be found for every beach-bod.
+It's this variety that makes Naxos one of the most compelling beach destinations in the Cyclades, with a stretch of coastline for every kind of traveller.

-In this guide, we break down the best beaches on Naxos, from the iconic expanse of Plaka and busy shores of Agios Prokopios to the more secluded bays hidden further afield.
+This guide covers the best beaches on Naxos, from the iconic expanse of Plaka and the busy shores of Agios Prokopios to the more secluded bays hidden further afield.

-Whether you’re here to swim, surf, sunbake, or get just a little sozzled at a beach bar, there’s a perfect slice of shoreline for you - and maybe, like us, Naxos will make more sense by the end of it too.
+Whether you're here to swim, surf, sunbake or get just a little sozzled at a beach bar, there's a perfect slice of shoreline for you, and maybe, like us, Naxos will make more sense by the end of it.

 LOVE OUR PHOTOS?
 Edit like us with our European Summers Preset Packs, and mobile video filters, inspired by the warm hues and vibes of summers spent in Europe